jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

   green

-* There is some duplication, If I want to use a different range of random numbers for the test, I have to make a change in more than one place.
+* There is some repetition, If I want to use a different range of random numbers for the test, I have to make a change in more than one place.
 For example

   .. code-block:: python
     :lineno-start: 8